 Do you work for a company that has its structure defined on an organizational chart?
 If so, then you know how useful a hierarchical structure is.
 By knowing who reports to whom, and which departments have dotted line cross-functional reports, you know who to go to for specific questions or tasks.
 On the other hand, if your company doesn’t have that kind of hierarchical structure, it can lead to a lot of confusion.

 The organization of a schematic view for a PCB design is similar to the organization of a company.
 Small schematics can be displayed on one or two sheets, which are easy to work with.
-However, when the schematic is made up of multiple sheets, it can be difficult to find parts or functionality spread across the different sheets.
+However, when the schematic is made up of multiple sheets, it can be difficult to find or functionality spread across the different sheets.
 Just as an organizational chart displays your company’s structure, a hierarchical schematic will organize and display your design’s structure.

 A hierarchical schematic layout can be an enormous benefit.
 Let’s take a look at the different ways that using hierarchy in your schematic view can help your design.
 First though, let’s talk about what a hierarchical schematic is and how it works within the CAD system.